-- Identify tactics for reaching policymakers in the right way and at the right time - TIME

-Presentation and group discussion: Reaching policymakers [30 min]

-Session 2 PowerPoint

-Presentation with group discussion: Reaching policymakers in the right way and at the right time [30 min]

-- 1. Begin by acknowledging that the topic of reaching policymakers is also an example of applying evidence.
-Discussing this topic could come in Session 6: Applying on the last day of training but it also fits with the discussions here related to the context of policy making and how to develop policy. - 2.
-Acknowledge the complexity, and remind participants of the two examples of the policy making on the adolescent reproductive health policy and the Malaria change of treatment discussed earlier in Session 2. - 3.
-Explain that theory on how 'policy windows' are created includes the concept that there are two important domains to consider with reaching policymakers: - 1.
-The policy system - 2.
-The human element - 4.
-Explain the two domains with the content below:

-a.
-The Policy System
+ACTIVITY OBJECTIVES At the end of this activity participants will:Identify tactics for reaching policymakers in the right way and at the right time (1) TIME 30 min ACTIVITIES Presentation and group discussion: Reaching policymakers [30 min] MATERIALS Session 2 PowerPoint STEPS Presentation with group discussion: Reaching policymakers in the right way and at the right time [30 min] Begin by acknowledging that the topic of reaching policymakers is also an example of applying evidence.
+Discussing this topic could come in Session 6: Applying on the last day of training - but it also fits with the discussions here related to the context of policy making and how to develop policy.
+Acknowledge the complexity, and remind participants of the two examples of the policy making on the adolescent reproductive health policy and the Malaria change of treatment discussed earlier in Session 2.
+Explain that theory on how 'policy windows' are created includes the concept that there are two important domains to consider with reaching policymakers: The policy system The human element a.
+The Policy System b.
+The Human Element